Ouranosinc/cowbird/docs/components.rst

     and the datastore folder (which uses a default value.
 Both of these values should never change and renaming them manually might break the monitoring, preventing `Cowbird` from receiving future file events.
 Note that in the case of renaming a shapefile, it should be supported.
-It will trigger multiple events on the file system (an update on the parent directory, and a delete followed by a create events on the file), which should keep up to date info in `Geoserver` and `Magpie`_.
+It will trigger multiple events on the file system (an update on the parent directory, and a delete followed by a create event on the file), which should keep up to date info in `Geoserver` and `Magpie`_ by simply generating new resources.

 - Deleting a folder :
     This operation will only display a warning.
 It should never be done manually, since it will create inconsistencies with the `Geoserver` workspace and the `Magpie`_ resources.
-The user workspace and the datastore folder should only deleted when a user is deleted via `Magpie`_.
+The user workspace and the datastore folder should only be deleted when a user is deleted via `Magpie`_.